ravisha96/nodeWebkit/README.md

 # iConference
-Real time native conference application
+Real time native conference application with webcam support of 10+ users in a room, with more than 100+ users in a conference room, private/personal chat within a conference and lot more....